vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_volumes.md

 **Procedure**

-1. Run `vic-machine create` with the following options to deploy a VCH with three volume stores,<pre>--volume-store vsanDatastore/volumes/my-vch-data:backed-up-encrypted
+1. Run `vic-machine create` with the following options to deploy a VCH with three volume stores,<pre>--volume-store vsanDatastore/volumes/my-vch-data:replicated-encrypted
 --volume-store iSCSI-nvme/volumes/my-vch-logs:default
 --volume-store nfs://10.118.68.164/mnt/nfs-vol?uid=0&gid=0&proto=tcp:shared</pre>

- - The first volume store is on a vSAN datastore and uses the label `backed-up-encrypted`.
-Container developers can create a volume in that volume store by running the following command:<pre>docker volume create --opt VolumeStore=backed-up-encrypted myData</pre>
+ - The first volume store is on a vSAN datastore and uses the label `replicated-encrypted`.
+Container developers can create a volume in that volume store by running the following command:<pre>docker volume create --opt VolumeStore=replicated-encrypted myData</pre>
   - The second volume store uses cheaper storage backed by a FreeNAS server mounted using iSCSI.
 It is used for storing log data.
 It has the label `default`, which means that any volume that is created without a specifying a volume store is created here.
   - The third volume store is an NFS export called `/mnt/nfs-vol` on an NFS server.